Skip to main content

 Product development lifecycle vs. product lifecycle

-The product development lifecycle and the product lifecycle are two completely different concepts (but easy to mix up because of the similar sounding names!)
+Two completely different concepts that are easy to mix up because of the similar-sounding names!

 Here are the typical product lifecycle stages: